CycloneDX/cdxgen/README.md

 - [2] - Use pip freeze to improve the accuracy for requirements.txt based parsing. `python -m pip freeze > requirements.txt`
 - [3] - Perform dotnet or nuget restore to generate project.assets.json.
 Without this file cdxgen would not include indirect dependencies.
 - [4] - See section on plugins
+- [5] - Powered by osquery.
+See section on plugins

 ### Automatic usage detection